GoogleCloudPlatform/cloud-hackathons/hacks/gemini-ghack/README.md

 - [Write better prompts for Gemini in Google Cloud](https://cloud.google.com/gemini/docs/discover/write-prompts)

-## Challenge 3: Test-Driven Development
+## Challenge 4: Test-Driven Development

 ### Introduction

-Now that we understand the existing Quotes application, we'll seek to use test-driven development to add the additional method applying the business logic that your team is requesting.
+TODO: Make sure it's clear to write the tests first before the code Now that we understand the existing Quotes application, we'll seek to use test-driven development to add the additional method applying the business logic that your team is requesting.

 ### Description